 We will cover the different ways in which qualification for the previous tournaments worked elsewhere in this piece, but here’s a quick look at the qualification process and how it will be for the competition in 2024.
 The competition itself takes place in the summer months of every fourth year, with qualification usually taking place across the two years that come before that.
 Every country that is a member of UEFA is entitled to enter the qualification phase for the European Championship.

 The 2021 version of the Euros will took place across numerous cities around Europe and so there was no automatic place for the hosts.
-With 2024 reverting back to a single host Germany will recieve automatic qualification, meaning 23 additional spots are available.
+With 2024 reverting back to a single host Germany will receive automatic qualification, meaning 23 additional spots are available.
 This time, 20 of the 24 places will be taken up by the winners and runners-up of the 10 groups that will be in place for the 2024 qualifying phase.
 The remaining three berths will go to the winners of a series of play-off games, the participants of which will be chosen by their performance in the UEFA Nations League.

 The top four teams from each of the four Nations League divisions that haven’t qualified for the Euros via the qualification process will take part in a play-off, which will use a knockout system progressing to semi-finals and a final within the mini-groups.
 The three winners will then make it into the tournament proper.
 It’s fair to say that the qualification process has become decidedly more complex than during the European Championship’s more formative years and not all nations are pleased with how complicated things have become.

 Euro 2024 Schedule and Fixtures